lilialili/case_8/README.md

-git clone the project from git repository run "npm i" command for install packages use the command "npm start" for running the project
+git clone the project from github repository

+run "npm i" command for install packages

+use the command "npm start" for running the project